 Nepal and the Kamlari System

-Nepal is one of the poorest countries in the world, ranking 149th out of 189 countries in the United Nations Development Program’s 2018 Human Development Index.
+Nepal is one of the poorest countries in the world, ranking 143rd out of 191 countries in the United Nations Development Program’s 2021 Human Development Index.
+Mean years of schooling for Nepal’s population was only 5.1 years.
 For generations, agricultural laborers have been forced to work for landowners to repay debts incurred earlier, sometimes by their parents or even grandparents.
 Often to have any access to land, these workers would have to pledge their children, usually daughters, as working collateral.
 The bonded children would be forced to labor for the landowners.
 Under the Kamlari system in rural Nepal, destitute families are pressured by hardship to sell their daughters…and not just as agricultural workers or household servants.
 Indentured children can be found working in hotels, restaurants, brick kilns, stone quarries, and construction, among other areas.
 Sometimes these children end up trafficked in the sex trade.

 Nepal Orphans Home’s Provision for Rescued Kamlaris